canonical/kafka-k8s-operator/docs/reference/file-system-paths.md

 - **`$DATA/data/*`** - the `data` storage directory where the raw Apache Kafka message data is persisted to disk
     - Each Juju mounted JBOD storage directory will have an integer identifier matching a subdirectory in `$DATA/data/`
-    - Find these directories with `juju status --storage kafka | grep data/`
+    - Find these directories with `juju status --storage kafka-k8s | grep data/`